developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 Manual uninstallation of EHS is now complete.

-> <b>Note</b>: USB Debugging, [System Settings Restricted](../settings#systemsettingsrestricted), and some other device settings configured by EHS might not revert to the state they were in prior to EHS installation.
-Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.

 ### Automated Uninstallation
 These instructions apply to remote uninstallation using an organization's own MDM server to remove EHS from multiple managed devices.
 This task also can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

+**Important**: Device settings configured by EHS such as USB Debugging, [System Settings Restricted](../settings#systemsettingsrestricted), and some others might not revert to the state they were in prior to EHS installation.
+Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.

 **To uninstall EHS using an MDM, instruct the MDM to do the following**:

-&#49;. <b> Uninstall (remove) the EHS app</b> referencing the package and activity names as indicated in the table below.
-Uninstalling the EHS Installer will also remove the EHS application that it installed.
-If a target-specific APK (i.e. `EHS_L_020xxx.apk` or `EHS_R_020xxx.apk`) was deployed, the package/activity name specific to that APK must be referenced when uninstalling it.
+&#49;. <b> Uninstall (remove) the EHS app</b>, referencing the package and activity names as indicated in the table below.

 <table class="MsoNormalTable" style="" id="table2" border="1" cellpadding="3" cellspacing="0">
 <tbody>